-B.C.'s new law (Jan 1/10) makes it illegal for drivers to use hand-held cell phones and other portable electronic devices.
+B.C.'s law (effective January 1, 2010) makes it illegal for drivers to use hand-held cell phones and other portable electronic devices.
 Among the prohibitions:

 - No operating viewing or holding hand-held cellphones or other electronic devices